johnyCloud/style-guides/README.md

       - 4.Visual
       - 5.Misc

   > Why?
-If you know the order, you svae time finding them.
+If you know the order, you save time finding them.

     ```css
     .declaration-order {